 Dr. Yovita Gwekwerere teaches Primary Junior and Junior Intermediate Science and Technology courses.
-She has also taught the Introduction to Teaching and Learning and the Intermediate General Science teachable courses.
 She is passionate about teaching Science and is dedicated to preparing future teachers who have an understanding of Science and its application to technology and the environment.
 Dr. Gwekwerere also holds a cross-appointment in the School of the Environment and she teaches Environmental Education and Introduction to Environmental Studies courses.

 - PhD.
 Michigan State University, USA